 3) The photovoltaic cells send a direct current charge to the controller module.

-4) The controller sends electricity to a battery to charge it or to use its power.
+4) The controller sends electricity to a battery to charge or use its power.

-5) A load is attached to the controller, such as a light or a fan or something.
+5) A load is attached to the controller, such as a light, fan, or something.

 Dog House Solar Battery Or Not?

-When you are working out the details of your solar project, you will need to consider one very important aspect of your system.
-That is will you want to have power at night, or during overcast periods.
-If you do, then you will need to incorporate a battery into your system.
-Obviously, if you don’t have a battery, then whatever load you put into the system will only run when the sun is beating down on the solar panel.
-This can make it difficult if your solar panel is providing power to a heater.
-I think it makes sense to include a battery into your setup.
+If you do, you will need to incorporate a battery into your system.
+If you don’t have a battery, then whatever load you put into the system will only run when the sun is beating down on the solar panel.
+This can make it difficult if your solar panel provides power to a heater.
+I think it makes sense to include a battery in your setup.
 Adding a battery will accommodate those times when the sun is low, but you still want power.